bibbycodes/bank-tech-test/README.md

 ## Account Statement Printer
 This repository contains code for a simple Bank Account Statement Printer.
 #### Usage:
+Firstly, clone this repo.
+Run `bundle install`

-You can make a new transaction by using the Transaction class:
+You can create a new transaction by using the Transaction class:

 ```ruby
 deposit = Transaction.new('10/01/2019', 1000, 'deposit')
 withdrawal = Transaction.new('12/01/2019', 500, 'withdrawal')
 ```

-These transactions can then be added to an account by using the Account class:
+This transaction can then be added to an account by using the Account class:

 ```ruby
 account = Account.new